CONTENTS

 Recognizing carriers and simplifying shipping

-SCAC codes help identify carriers and make shipping easier.
+SCAC help identify carriers and make shipping easier.
 These special codes, made of two to four letters, act like nicknames for transportation companies.
 They help you tell carriers apart and avoid mix-ups.

 Aspect